 Standard Forms for Subcontractor Prequalification

-Contractors wishing to submit prime bids on public building projects estimated to cost more than one hundred thousand dollars ($100,000) for the construction, reconstruction, installation, demolition, maintenance, or repair of any publicly owned building must first be certified by the Division of Capital Asset Management .
+- Contractors wishing to submit prime bids on public building projects estimated to cost more than one hundred fifty thousand dollars ($150,000) for the construction, reconstruction, installation, demolition, maintenance, or repair of any publicly owned building must first be certified by the Division of Capital Asset Management and Maintenance.
 Certification is also required for filed sub-bids.
-The certification process is conducted by DCAM Contractor Certification Office.
+The certification process is conducted by DCAMM Contractor Certification Office.

 ADVISORY TO AWARDING AUTHORITIES:

-Only evaluations provided by DCAM must be relied upon as official.
+Only evaluations provided by DCAMM must be relied upon as official.